 Footnotes: You don’t have to use footnotes.
 If you decide to use footnotes, please set them at the bottom of the page to ease online reading.
 If quoting sources use basic bibliographical information and try not to clutter the footnote with lots of books and articles.
 You are welcome to use footnotes that clarify something in the main piece, or refer to something in parenthesis that cannot be picked up in the main piece.
 We also ask that if you are referencing books, articles or websites, you use a consistent approach in how you cite the author, title, date etc.

-Sending your article: Please send us your article as an email attachment in Microsoft Word (or similar).
-Please do not send them as a pdf or read only format.
-You can email us on firstname.lastname@example.org
+Sending your article: Please send us your article as an email attachment in Microsoft Word or via Google Docs.
+Please do not send them as a pdf or read-only format.
+You can email us at firstname.lastname@example.org.